-For example: Your company missed a big product order when some equipment broke down.
+Take, for example, the scenario of your company missing a big product order when a piece of equipment broke down.
 You need to figure out the root cause in order to fix the underlying issue.
-So, using the “5 Whys” method we start by asking why:
+Using the “5 whys” method, we start by asking why:

-- Why did it overheat?: Because cooling fan failed.
+- Why did it overheat?
+Because the cooling fan failed.

-- Why don’t we have an automated preventive maintenance system?: Because our maintenance guy is not great with computers.
+- Why don’t we have an automated preventive maintenance system?
+Because we have been resistant to adopting new technology.

-If we just replaced the damaged fan, the issue would reoccur.
-The secret is to keep asking “Why” while the root cause still has a connection to the original problem.
-5 whys is a good rule of thumb but it could take 6 or 7 iterations to get to the real root cause.
+If we just replaced the damaged fan, the issue would recur.
+The secret is to keep asking “Why?” while the root cause still has a connection to the original problem.
+This framework is a good rule of thumb, but it could take six or seven iterations to get to the real root cause.
 The technique usually starts with a technical issue but eventually points to a process failure.
-Be careful not to turn in into the “5 Whos”.
+As such, be careful not to turn it into the “5 whos”.

 - Is there any visible or measurable evidence that each indicator could support the root cause determination?